MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui/release-notes/winui-2.4.md

 If you have the XAML Controls Gallery app installed, [open the app](xamlcontrolsgallery:/item/NavigationView) to see the NavigationView in action.

-If you don't have the XAML Controls Gallery app installed, get it from the [XMicrosoft Store](https://www.microsoft.com/p/xaml-controls-gallery/9msvh128x2zt).
+If you don't have the XAML Controls Gallery app installed, get it from the [Microsoft Store](https://www.microsoft.com/p/xaml-controls-gallery/9msvh128x2zt).

 You can also view the XAML Controls Gallery source code on [GitHub](https://github.com/Microsoft/Xaml-Controls-Gallery).